ProvenanceWeek2023

 Sunday, April 30

-• 11:45 am-12:00 pm: Kerstin Gierend, Judith A.H.
+• 12:05-12:20 pm: Kerstin Gierend, Judith A.H.
 Wodke, Sascha Genehr, Robert Gött, Ron Henkel, Frank Krüger, Markus Mandalka, Lea Michaelis, Alexander Scheuerlein, Max Schröder, Atinkut Zeleke and Dagmar Waltemath, Defining standard provenance information for clinical research data and workflows - Obstacles and opportunities

 1:30-2:30 pm : Keynote by Boris Glavic